vscoder/otus-linux/HW4-zfs/COMPRESSION.md

 The best are `gzip` and `gzip-{6..9}`.
 But they may be not the fastest ;)

-All these steps are described in [test-compression.sh](./test-compression.sh), which can be executed via
+All these steps are described in [test-compression.sh](./test-compression.sh) and which can be executed via
 ```shell
 cat test-compression.sh | vagrant ssh -c "cat - | bash "
 ```